oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 * `exp`
     * REQUIRED.
 The expiry time of the Verifiable Credential after which the proof of the Verifiable Credential is no longer valid.
 * `cnf`
-    * OPTIONAL.
-The confirmation method as defined in [@!RFC7800].
-It MAY be used when Cryptographic Holder Binding is required.
-It MUST contain a JWK as defined in Section 3.2 of [@!RFC7800].
-Other representations of the key MUST NOT be used. "kid" (Key ID) member MUST be present in the JWK.
-Holder Binding JWT in the Combined Format for Presentation MUST be signed by the key identified in this claim.
+    * RECOMMENDED when Cryptographic Holder Binding is to be supported.
+Contains the confirmation method as defined in [@!RFC7800].
+It SHOULD contain a JWK as defined in Section 3.2 of [@!RFC7800] and in this case, the `kid` (Key ID) member MUST be present in the JWK.
+For Cryptographic Holder Binding, the Holder Binding JWT in the Combined Format for Presentation MUST be signed by the key identified in this claim.
 * `type`
     * REQUIRED.
 The type or types of the Verifiable Credential.
 In the general case, the `type` value is an array of case-sensitive strings, each containing a `StringOrURI` value.
 In the special case when the SD-JWT has one credential type, the `type` value MAY be a single case-sensitive string containing a `StringOrURI` value.
 * `status`